 Whats Your Poison?

-The beginning signs of drug addiction or abuse can be hard to notice since drugs affect people differently.
-Drug addiction can alter a person’s thinking and their physical and mental health.
+The beginning signs of drug quitting or abuse can be hard to notice since drugs affect people differently.
+Drug quitting can alter a person’s thinking and their physical and mental health.
 Abuse of, or being addicted to, illegal drugs or prescription medications can lead to a lack of self-control.

 The drug user’s personality may change, all to often turning them into someone we no longer seem to recognize.
-Most outsiders don’t realize there is a difference between drug addiction and drug abuse, nor do they recognize the warning signs.
-Most people who abuse or have an addiction to drugs try to cover up their behavior by downplaying their actions.
+Most outsiders don’t realize there is a difference between drug quitting and drug abuse, nor do they recognize the warning signs.
+Most people who abuse or have an quitting to drugs try to cover up their behavior by downplaying their actions.